-The Aga Khan Health Services operates high-quality secondary care hospitals in Mombasa and Kisumu, including state-of-the-art diagnostic services.
-The Aga Khan University Hospital in Nairobi, the first multi-racial hospital in Kenya, is a 280-bed tertiary & teaching hospital.
-It is not-for-profit but financially self-sustaining and the only hospital in East and Central Africa to receive Joint Commission International accreditation.
-AKDN’s health facilities in Kenya record more than 600,000 patient visits annually.
+The Aga Khan Health Services operates high-quality ISO 9001 certified hospitals in Mombasa and Kisumu, including state-of-the-art diagnostic services.
+The Aga Khan University Hospital in Nairobi, the first multi-racial hospital in Kenya, is a 280-bed tertiary and teaching hospital.
+It is not-for-profit but financially self-sustaining and was the first hospital in East and Central Africa to receive Joint Commission International accreditation.
+AKDN’s health facilities in Kenya record more than 900,000 patient visits annually.

 The Aga Khan University Hospital in Nairobi (AKUH-N) has become an important referral centre for the East African region, with world-class specialists, diagnostics services and high quality care and state-of-the-art equipment.
 AKUH-N is the most comprehensive private hospital in East and Central Africa with over 60 services, and a Heart and Cancer Centre, which provides specialist cancer care and interventional cardiac and open heart surgical care.
 AKDN also operates more than 60 outreach health centres that are closely linked to the three hospitals in a hub and spokes model.
 This continuum of healthcare activities from primary to tertiary care forms the basis of an integrated health system that ensures timely, high-quality services in the right setting.
 It is anchored in the community through community health workers who in turn are connected and referred to the nearest first level healthcare facility (dispensary), health centres, sub-county and county hospitals, and finally to the secondary and tertiary hospitals in Mombasa, Kisumu and Nairobi.
 They are connected, as appropriate, by referrals, e-Health and telemedicine.